Chickasaw officials urging caution about swimming in closed pools

 CHICKASAW, Ala.
 (WKRG) — Chickasaw police and other city officials are sounding the alarm to advise parents of the dangers that come with swimming unsupervised.
-The warning comes after a group of children were found swimming in Chickasaw’s pool while it was closed,
+The warning comes after a group of children was found swimming in Chickasaw’s pool while it was closed.

-Chickasaw Police Chief Keith Miller says officers found the group of children around noon Sunday.
+Chickasaw Police Chief Keith Miller said officers found the group of children around noon Sunday.

 After finding the children, the city made a Facebook post where they advised parents to look after their children who may go into a pool unattended.